Marc Mitscher: Battle of Midway

 The first of the carrier squadrons to locate the Japanese carriers, Waldron bore down upon the enemy.
 He brought his group in low, slowing for their torpedo drops.
 With no fighter escort and no other attackers on hand to split the defenders, his group was devastated by defending Japanese Zeros flying combat air patrol (CAP).
 All fifteen TBD Devastators of VT-8 were shot down.
 Though not known at the time, the efforts of Torpedo Eight failed to deliver a hit on the Japanese carriers.
 Of the Torpedo Eight aircrews, only Ensign George H. Gay, Jr. survived.
 About twenty minutes later Enterprise's Torpedo Six made their own attack, and was met with a similar hot reception.
 Again, no torpedo hits were made, but five of the aircraft managed to survive the engagement.
 Though failing to inflict any damage, the torpedo attacks did pull the Japanese CAP down and northeast of the carrier force, leaving the approach from other angles unhindered.
+Additionally, the attacks occupied the Japanese carriers with defending themselves, crucially delaying their ability to arm, spot and launch their own aerial strikes.

 SBD dive bombers from Enterprise arriving from the south flew over the Japanese carrier force to reach their tipping points almost unopposed.
 They delivered a devastating blow to Kaga and managed to put a bomb into Akagi as well, while SBDs coming from the east from Yorktown dove down upon Sōryū and shattered her flight deck.
 All three ships were set ablaze, knocked out of the battle to sink later that day.
 While these attacks were in progress, Ring continued his search on a course of 260 degrees, flying to the north of the battle.
 Unable to find the enemy and running low on fuel, Hornet's strike groups eventually turned back, either toward Hornet or to Midway Island itself.
 All ten fighters in the formation ran out of fuel and had to ditch at sea.
 Several of her SBDs heading to Midway also ran out of fuel and had to ditch on their approach to the Midway base.
 Other SBDs attempting to return to Hornet were unable to locate her, and disappeared into the vast Pacific.
 All these aircraft were lost, though a number of the pilots were later rescued.
 Of Hornet's air groups, only Torpedo Eight ended up reaching the enemy that morning.
 Hornet's air groups suffered a 50 percent loss rate without achieving any combat results.